cmgutmanis/resume/resume.md

 Experience
 ----------

-**Principal Consultant/Tech Lead**

-Rural Sourcing, Inc | July 2022-present

-**Senior Consultant/Tech Lead**
+### Centare/Sparq

-Centare/Rural Sourcing, Inc | October 2018-July 2022  *(Centare was acquired by RSI in October 2021)*.
+*(Centare was acquired by Rural Sourcing, Inc in October 2021.
+RSI has since rebranded as Sparq)*.

+  **Principal Consultant/Tech Lead** (2022-present)

+  **Senior Consultant/Tech Lead** (2018-2022)

-* Serve as a player-coach for a variety of clients across different industries.
+Serve as a player-coach for a variety of clients across different industries.
 * Projects included datacenter migrations from on-prem environments into Azure, a platform team creating a service catalog of cloud resources, a DevOps modernization effort with Site Reliability Engineering responsibilities, and leading the DevOps and cloud design and implementation phases for a greenfield distributed application.
+* Mentored junior developers and crosstrained product team members in infrastructure-as-code and build/release automation techniques and frameworks.
 * Created internal and public-facing content covering topics such as right-sizing cloud infrastructure, infrastructure-as-code, and training on CI/CD.
 * Participated in pre-sales and discovery efforts for new clients and new opportunities with existing clients.

-**DevOps Engineer**

-Aurora Health Care | April 2017-October 2018
+### Aurora Health Care
+**DevOps Engineer** | April 2017-October 2018

+**Software Developer** | October 2014-April 2017

+Software and systems developer responsible for public-facing web properties for Wisconsin health care system.
 * Build out and maintain Azure environment and assets (virtual machines, scale sets, app services, etc)
 * Introduce automation wherever possible into the application and infrastructure lifecycles (CI/CD, infrastructure as code, desired state configuration scripts)
 * Research and prototype new Azure offerings and evaluate them for Aurora's needs.

-**Software Developer**

-Aurora Health Care | October 2014-April 2017

-Software developer as part of a marketing technology team responsible for all of Aurora's consumer-facing web sites.
+* Software developer as part of a marketing technology team responsible for all of Aurora's consumer-facing web sites.
 * Built out continuous integration/continous delivery pipeline for a greenfield project, documented and trained the team on application and purpose of the tooling and processes, and served a support role in subsequent iterations and phases of the process.
 * Implemented all backing code and logic for search provider for the main aurorahealthcare.org site.
 Also responsible for configuration and maintenance of search servers and gathering data for reporting and analytics.

-**Software Developer**
+* Participated in on-call rotation and breakfix triage.

+### Zywave, Inc
-Zywave, Inc. | May 2012-September 2014
+**Software Developer** | May 2012-September 2014

 Software engineer responsible for building and maintaining .NET web applications for the insurance industry.
 * Contributed to a variety of products and implemented features using ASP.NET MVC, HTML5, DurandalJS, KnockoutJS, Silverlight, and ASP.NET Web Forms.